Pachypanthera

 Pachypanthera is an extinct genus of pantherine felid (big cat) that was recovered from the Late Miocene-aged Khorat sand pits in northeastern Thailand.
 It contains a single species, Pachypanthera piriyai, named and described in 2023.

 Discovery and naming

 Both the holotype and paratype were discovered in the Khorat sand pits in the Nakhon Ratchasima province of northeastern Thailand.
 This locality was dated to the Late Miocene, some 9 to 6 million years ago.
 The fossils were collected by a local amateur, described and named in 2023, and afterwards stored at the geological department of the Chulalongkorn University in Bangkok.

-The genus name Pachypanthera comes from Ancient Greek παχύς (pakhús), meaning "thick", and Latin panthera, meaning "panther".
+The genus name Pachypanthera is a combination of the Greek παχύς/pachy meaning "thick" and Panthera.
 The specific name piriyai honors Piriya Vachajitpan, who contributed significantly to fossil collection.

 Description

 The recovered remains of this genus are unusually robust compared to other felids.
 The holotype (CUF-KR-1) comprises the left half of the mandible with the incisor and canine alveoli, the third and fourth premolars, and the first molar, missing its crown.
 The paratype (CUF-KR-2) is a large fragment of the right maxilla with the alveoli of the canine, the third and fourth premolars, and the first molar.
 The zig-zag structure of the Hunter-Schreger bands in its premolars bear similarities to those of hyenas, suggesting that it was somewhat adapted for durophagy (bone-eating).